Difference Between Manual Testing vs Automation Testing

 This is the process to validate the functionality and features against Business requirements before the product release in an automated testing tool that uses a scripted sequence of codes.
-This is done in order to run repetitive test analyzing the gap between the expected and actual outcomes.
+This is done in order to run a repetitive test analyzing the gap between the expected and actual outcomes.
 These automated testing tools help run the test, log bugs, compare results, and report the summary.
 Automation testing is good for testing cases across repetitive processes and continuous delivery, where the execution of processes more quickly and frequently is the focus.
 It saves time and cost invested in running the tests.
 There are 2 common methodologies to do Automation testing:

 - GUI Testing: It tests the functionality of the program by automating the user behaviour on the Graphic user interface.
 This helps predict and analyze the software response to anticipated user clicks and navigations and generates a report.
 It also compares this outcome to the expected outcome and flags the gaps identified.

 - API Testing: This test bypasses the GUI and validates the test conditions’ application behaviour by using a programming interface.